PhD Courses in Denmark

 In this four days PhD-seminar we will focus on the phenomenological and existential dimensions of communication and search for meaning in healthcare professions, and professions where both the interhuman (person- and human-centered), worldly and interspecies (nature- and phenomenon-led) care are central.

-For decades, professionals and researchers in healthcare and human-centered professions have called for a re-humanization in health, education and welfare.
+For decades, professionals and researchers in healthcare and human-centered professions have called for a re-humanization of health, education, and welfare.
 This has been described as responding to an unsettling tendency in these professions of feeling “out of tune with life” or “out of resonance” with the core values of their professions (Kitson et al. 2010; Galvin & Todres, 2013; Uhrenfeldt et al., 2018; Martinsen, 2018; Rosa, 2019; Hansen & Jørgensen, 2020).
 Lately, this quest for a re-humanization of health, education and welfare has now also been connected to a deeper ontological and existential connection with the world as such (Biesta, 2022; Dyring & Grøn, 2022, Dyring, 2023; Hansen, Eide & Leget, 2023).

 The concept of Health and what it phenomenological is like to feel healthy in contrast to naturalistic theories of health have also for some years been connected to a state of “homelike being-in-the-world”(Sevenaeus, 2000, 2011, 2016), “Authentic Homecoming” (Galvin & Todres, 2013), “Existential Rootedness”(Ücok-Sayrak, 2019) or “Ontological Homecoming”(Hansen & Jørgensen, 2020; Hansen, Eide & Leget, 2023).

-However, what is meant by authentic or ontological “homecoming” or “world-centered”, “world-open” and “nature- and phenomenon-led” care differ because of different understandings of what an ontological and existential relation and resonance (Rosa, 2019) with the world is.
-Seen from an eco-phenomenological perspective: How are dignity, humanness, care ethics, care aesthetics (Thompson, 2023) and spiritual care as important concepts and practices in existential health communication to be understood from a non-anthropocentric world-care perspective?
+Seen from an eco-phenomenological perspective: How are dignity, humanness, care ethics, care aesthetics (Thompson, 2023), and spiritual care as important concepts and practices in existential health communication to be understood from a non-anthropocentric world-care perspective?
 What is meant by health in existential and spiritual care if we need to involve such an eco-phenomenological approach (where health is more than what we mean by bio-medical (physical) health and psycho-sociological (mental) health?
-Why is it for example that Hans-Georg Gadamer in his reflections on truth, methods, and health (2004, 2006, 2007) puts such an emphasize on the experience of art and philosophy as portals to another ontological and existential connection to Being or Nature as such?
-Is it possible through deep experiences of wonder and presence that we as human being can learn to get into more healthy relation and resonance with the world and the meaningfulness, we may experience by co-being-in-the-world?
+Why is it for example, that Hans-Georg Gadamer, in his reflections on truth, methods, and health (2004, 2006, 2007) puts such an emphasis on the experience of art and philosophy as portals to another ontological and existential connection to Being or Nature as such?
+Is it possible through deep experiences of wonder and presence that we as human beings can learn to get into more healthy relations and resonance with the world and the meaningfulness we may experience by co-being-in-the-world?

-On this PhD-course we are going especially to inquire into three questions:
+In this PhD-course we are going especially to inquire into three questions:

 1) How do we in Existential Healthcare Communication work in theory and practice with a new notion of ‘Existential Health’ (or Existential Sustainability), which on the one hand is closely connected to what Hartmut Rosa coins as ‘Existential Resonance’(Rosa, 2019), and Svenaeus (2000) and Todres & Galvin (2010), and Hansen & Jørgensen (2020) through Heidegger (Heidegger, 1995) describe as a kind of “ontological homecoming”, and on the other hand with the experience of feeling connected to nature seen from an eco-phenomenological perspective (Sallis, 2016; Abram, 2017; Nelson, 2021;Verducci & Kule, 2022)?